Magnolia grandiflora: United States cultivation

 M. grandiflora is a very popular ornamental tree throughout its native range in the coastal plain of the Gulf/South Atlantic states.
 Grown for its attractive, shiny green leaves and fragrant flowers, it has a long history in the Southern United States.
 Many large and very old specimens can be found in the subtropical port cities such as Houston; New Orleans; Mobile, Alabama; Jacksonville, Florida; Savannah, Georgia; Charleston, South Carolina; and Wilmington, North Carolina.
 M. grandiflora is the state tree of Mississippi and the state flower of Louisiana.

 The species is also cultivated as far north as coastal areas of New Jersey, Connecticut, Long Island, New York, and Delaware, and in much of the Chesapeake Bay region in Maryland, and eastern Virginia.
 On the West Coast, it can be grown as far north as the Vancouver, British Columbia, Canada area, though cooler summers on the West Coast slow its growth compared to the East Coast.
 In the interior of the US, some of the cold-hardy cultivars have flourished as far north as Louisville, Kentucky and Cincinnati, Ohio, where a sizable population exists.
 Farther north, few known long-term specimens are found due to the severe winters, and/or lack of sufficient summer heat.
 Seeds may promote health and prevent diseases like high blood pressure, heart disturbances and epilepsy.

 M. grandiflora is also grown in parts of Mexico, Central America, and South America, as well as parts of Asia.

 Until early 2018, an iconic southern magnolia planted by President Andrew Jackson nearly 200 years earlier grew near the South Portico of the White House.
 It was reputedly planted as a seedling taken from Jackson's plantation, The Hermitage in Tennessee.
 It was the oldest tree on the White House grounds and was so famous that it was for decades pictured on the back of the $20 bill as part of a view of the South Front.
 There was a tradition of giving cuttings or seedlings grown from the tree: Reagan gave a cutting to his Chief of Staff Howard Baker upon his retirement, and Michelle Obama donated a seedling to the "people's garden" of the U.S. Department of Agriculture.
 Since the 1940s, when the tree suffered a gash that caused a large section of its trunk to rot, the tree had been supported by metal poles and cables.
 In 2017, it was decided on the advice of the National Arboretum to cut down and remove the magnolia because the trunk was in an extremely fragile condition and the supports had been compromised.
-Offshoots from the Jackson magnolia have been saved, grown up to 10ft and one was planted at the place of the original tree.
+Offshoots from the Jackson magnolia have been saved, grown up to 10 ft and one was planted at the place of the original tree.